bellons91/personal-tech-notes/general/Infrastructure-as-a-Service.md

 - network configuration
 - database and storage configuration

-In the [[shared-responsibility-model]], IaaS places the largest share of responsibility with the client.
+In the [[Shared Responsibility Model]], IaaS places the largest share of responsibility with the client.

 ## List of Azure services